enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/CONTENT MARKETING.md

 ## 9. Make sure everythign you send is immediatly implementable.
 Practical.
 Always.
 In Chapter 1, I recounted the story of the Mirabeau Miracle.
 The winery’s proprietor, Stephen Cronk, made YouTube history with a 90-second video showing how to open a wine bottle with his shoe.
 This was not epic content.
 It wasn’t even original.
-The trick had been done multiple times before on
+The trick had been done multiple times before on  YouTube.
-YouTube.
 The Mirabeau case study doesn’t seem to follow any rules about emotion or storytelling.
 But it’s an  amazing, well-executed little demonstration, and it was a practical, useful tip.
 In the book Contagious, Jonah Berger explains, “Today, direct opportunities to help others are few and far between.
 Modern suburban life has distanced us from our friends and neighbors.
-We live at the end of a long  driveway or high up in an apartment building, often barely getting to know the person next door.People love to help their friends save money, so building extraordinary value or a deal into your content is  a way to help it move.
+We live at the end of a long  driveway or high up in an apartment building, often barely getting to know the person next door.
+People love to help their friends save money, so building extraordinary value or a deal into your content is  a way to help it move.
 Not surprisingly, the bigger the perceived deal or the more exclusive it appears, the  more the content moves.

 Curation is another good way to provide practical content.
 Curating or summarizing valuable content by  industry, career discipline, or interest saves people time because you’ve done the work to filter content for  them.
 In the pharmaceutical industry, summaries of new surgical or medical breakthroughs are a good way to  bond with doctors and provide truly useful information.
 Several wealth management companies curate global  financial information to make the world of investing less complicated.
 You can find opportunities to curate
 along any interest you can imagine.